tektechnologies/Instructor-Prep/301/week_2/class-08/class_8.md

 - use notes below to add to server build for unsplash
 - Start with C/P of front end to correlate the weather front end api call to server
 - build server quickly moving through file until server is running then,
-- use thunderclient to build the URL
+- use thunder client to build the URL
 - send data to front end
 - look at render and talk about adding weather keys for api calls
 - look at lab 8 tech requirements in trello
-- lastly build the weather api in thunderclient for second url demo
+- lastly build the weather api in thunder client for second url demo
 - lastly, lastly show the movie api docs

 ```js